Skip to main content

 Access requires an American Express Platinum or Centurion card.
 During peak hours (mornings and late afternoons), it gets crowded.
 AmEx has implemented reservation systems at some locations - check if SFO requires one during your travel dates.

-My personal take: for domestic flights out of Terminal 3, this is the best option available.
+The bottom line: for domestic flights out of Terminal 3, this is the best option available.
 The food alone justifies arriving early.

 United Club Locations